PostgREST/postgrest/admin.rst

 Users are often confused by PostgREST's database schema cache.
 It is present because detecting foreign key relationships between tables (including how those relationships pass through views) is necessary, but costly.
 API requests consult the schema cache as part of :ref:`resource_embedding`.
 However if the schema changes while the server is running it results in a stale cache and leads to errors claiming that no relations are detected between tables.

-To refresh the cache without restarting the PostgREST server, send the server process a SIGHUP signal:
+To refresh the cache without restarting the PostgREST server, send the server process a SIGUSR1 signal:

 .. code:: bash

-  killall -HUP postgrest
+  killall -SIGUSR1 postgrest

 The above is the manual way to do it.
 To automate the schema reloads, use a database trigger like this: